hannesdatta/course-odcm/content/docs/syllabus/tutorials/webscraping101/_index.md

 ## Learning goals

-- Learn how to make HTTP requests in a headless browser, with and without headers (and the implications thereof)
+- Learn how to make headless HTTP requests using Python's `requests` library
+- Understand the implications of using various user agents in request headers
-- Save content of a headless HTTP request to a file, and explore content (and compare content to one that you see in a browser)
+- Save content of HTTP request to a file, and explore content (and compare content to one that you see in a browser)
-- Learn about the structure of websites and "anchors" to identify elements (e.g., CSS selectors, XPATH)
+- Learn about the structure of websites using Chrome's developer tools, and identify elements using "anchors" (e.g., CSS selectors, XPATHs)
-- Extract elements using CSS selectors, XPATH, and extract values (e.g., text, attributes) from it
+- Extract values (e.g., text, attributes) from web site elements as identified by their CSS selectors
-- Load seeds, wrap scraping code in a function, and call that function over the seeds (looping)
-- Basics in error handling (try, except)
+- Write extracted values to flat txt/csv files
+- Load IDs of seeds from external txt/csv files
+- Modularize code, by using functions and loops
+- Handle retrieval errors using try and except statements
-- Basics in scraping tech (e.g., `time.sleep(1)`)
+- Make use of timers to emulate user behavior (e.g., `time.sleep(1)`)
-- Compare headless scraping to remote-controlled browser and discuss benefits/drawbacks

 ## Prerequisites
 - Download this notebook and open it in Jupyter Notebook